ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 MIT

-## Future tests for V2 of the benchmark:
+## Future tests for V2 of the benchmark

 - Track / via routing on a PCB layout.
 - Driving a 3D printer head to create a shape.
 - A rotating cylinder of clay, and you control a laser beam that blasts clay away.
 Make a cube.